MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 ### Private endpoint (preview)

-A private endpoint is an optional fixed IP address in another virtual network that conducts traffic to Azure SQL Managed Instance.
+A private endpoint, currently in preview for Azure SQL Managed Instance, is an optional fixed IP address in another virtual network that conducts traffic to your SQL managed instance.
 One Azure SQL Managed Instance can have multiple private endpoints in multiple virtual networks.
-Private endpoints allow TDS traffic only to reach SQL Managed Instance on port 1433 and cannot be used for integration scenarios, such as failover groups, Managed Instance Link, and similar.
+Private endpoints allow TDS traffic only to reach SQL Managed Instance on port 1433 and cannot be used for integration scenarios, such as failover groups, Managed Instance link, and other similar technologies.

-When connecting to a private endpoint, always use a domain name as connecting to Azure SQL Managed Instance via its IP address is not supported.
+When connecting to a private endpoint, always use the domain name since connecting to Azure SQL Managed Instance via its IP address is not supported.

 Private endpoints always operate in [proxy connection type](connection-types-overview.md).